pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 ## Pryv.io emails

-As explained in the [Emails configuration document](https://api.pryv.com/customer-resources/#documents), the following variables need to be set only when activating Pryv.io emails:
+As explained in the [Emails configuration document](https://api.pryv.com/customer-resources/#documents), the following variables need to be set when activating Pryv.io emails:

 - MAIL_FROM_NAME: name of the sender
 - MAIL_FROM_ADDRESS: email address of the sender